FCHXWH823/LLM4ChipDesign/README.md

 ## LLM-aided Testbench Generation and Bug Detection for Finite-State Machines
 **Motivation:**
 A key aspect of chip design is functional testing, which relies on testbenches to evaluate the functionality and coverage of Verilog designs.
-This tool aims to enhance testbench generation by incorporating feedback from commercial-grade Electronic Design Automation (EDA) tools into LLMs.
+This LL-based tool aims to enhance testbench generation by incorporating feedback from commercial-grade Electronic Design Automation tools.
 Through iterative feedback from these tools, it refines the testbenches to achieve improved test coverage.

 - 📄 **Paper:** https://arxiv.org/html/2406.17132v1
 - 🔗 **Code:** https://github.com/jitendra-bhandari/LLM-Aided-Testbench-Generation-for-FSM/